Introduction to La Quinta Inn Oceanfront

 Pier Points To Ponder:

 - There is a$2 charge (free when you have a drink receipt) to walk out on the pier beyond the restaurants.
-TIP – buy drinks at the first bar, take your receipt and walk to the pier drinks in hand!
+When paying you get a $2 discount token to be used when ordering drinks at the tiki bar!

 - You can rent beach chairs, toys and umbrellas from 3 places around the pier.
 The stall on the north side (in front of La Quinta) is the cheapest!